microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/05-MigratingToAzureSQL.md

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/owl.png?raw=true"><b>For Further Study</b></p>
 <ul>
     <li><a href="https://www.microsoft.com/handsonlabs" target="_blank">Microsoft Hands On Labs</a> offers free self-paced lab environments as well as a request form for instructor led lab environments.
 As of last update, there are about eight labs available around Azure SQL (assessment, migration, app innovation, row level security, managed instance, and more).</li>
-    <li><a href="https://www.microsoft.com/handsondemos" target="_blank">Microsoft Hands On Demos</a> is similar to Hands On Labs, but offers easy to set up demos that are free for certain internals and partners.
+    <li><a href="https://www.microsoft.com/handsondemos" target="_blank">Microsoft Demos</a> is similar to Hands On Labs, but offers easy to set up demos that are free for certain internals and partners.
 As of last update, there are about seven demos available around Azure SQL.</li>
     <li><a href="https://datamigration.microsoft.com/
     " target="_blank">Azure Database Migration Guide</a> contains lots of resources that will help in guiding and supporting database migrations to Azure.</li>
     <li><a href="https://docs.microsoft.com/en-us/azure/architecture/cloud-adoption/migrate/azure-best-practices/contoso-migration-overview